programoworm/BlindChessy/README.md

 # BlindChessy
 This is an under development program to practice blindfold chess.
-It is written in Python.
-This uses Stockfish chess engine to play the moves.
+It uses Python-chess package to have a record of the board and projects the SVG data with Qt.
+Stockfish chess engine is used to play the moves.

 ## Requirements
 The following packages are needed to run BlindChessy,